 Many photographers started finding their own innovative ways of editing photographs.

 During the 20th century, there were hundreds of iconic pictures taken and edited all over the world.
 Some of the examples include Benito Mussolini riding a horse in 1942.
 The image was famously edited to remove the stableman from the scene to make it look more extravagant.

 Industries started beautifying images by altering them.
 With the increasing normalization of colored images, the beautification of images created an enormous demand for image editing and retouching.
 People now flocked to studios to have their pictures modified.

 This was all well before the era of Photoshop and other such services.

-Not until 1987 was Adobe Photoshop released.
-But before, that paintbox was made available with Quantel computers which allowed digital manipulation of images.
+Not until Adobe Photoshop was released in 1987.
+That paintbox was made available with Quantel computers which allowed digital manipulation of images.
 This marked the beginning of photo editing becoming accessible to most individuals.

 Image Retouching and Editing in the Modern World

 That image editing tools are only now a few clicks away on our digital devices goes highly underappreciated.

 This has only been made possible through extensive investment in the photography sector, which has subsequently allowed editing services to increase their customer base.